Royal Oak Michigan Bankruptcy Office

 Approximately 75%, of the bankruptcy cases I file on behalf of my clients are Chapter 7 “Liquidation” cases.
 In fact, most consumer bankruptcy cases filed in the United States are Chapter 7 cases.
 While the word “liquidation” sounds awfully scary, only a tiny fraction of the more than one million consumer cases filed annually actually result in any sort of liquidation of assets.
 In the vast majority of cases that I file, there are no assets that my clients own that are not protected by the federal or State of Michigan exemption laws and therefore these are considered “no asset” cases in which there is no liquidation.

-The Chapter 7 Trustee, who my clients and myself as attorney will appear before at the “meeting of creditors” will conduct an examination of the debtor(s) and in conjunction with the bankruptcy petition, statement of financial affairs and schedules, generally quickly determine that there are no assets above those protected by the exemption laws and file a no asset or no distribution report and the case will simply proceed to discharge.
+The Chapter 7 Trustee, who my clients and myself as attorney will appear before at the “meeting of creditors” will conduct an examination of the debtor(s) and in conjunction with the bankruptcy petition, statement of financial affairs and schedules, generally quickly determine that there are no assets above those protected by the exemption laws and file a no asset or no distribution report and the case will simply proceed to be granted a Bankruptcy Discharge Order by the Judge.

 Chapter 13 Bankruptcy